+The first-ever Olympic Games in South America that will take place in Rio de Janeiro in the summer of 2016 are expected to generate numerous business opportunities for U.S. companies in several sectors.
+The main projects include logistics upgrades at seaports, airport modernization, mass transit build-out, and water sanitation.
 The Government of the State of Rio de Janeiro estimates that investments in the State between 2010 and 2016 will reach US$ 50 billion, in sectors including infrastructure, construction, transportation and others.
 Most of these investments will be done under Brazil’s Public-Private Partnerships (PPPs).

-Other promising areas for U.S. exports and investment include oil and gas, agricultural equipment, building and construction, aerospace and aviation, safety and security devices, IT, medical equipment, sporting goods, environmental technologies, retail, and transportation.
+Other promising areas for U.S. exports and investment include agricultural equipment, building and construction, aerospace and aviation, safety and security devices, IT, oil and gas, medical equipment, sporting goods, environmental technologies, retail, and transportation.

 Success in Brazil’s business culture relies heavily upon the development of strong personal relationships, the keystone of productive business partnerships.
 In most cases, U.S. firms need a local presence and thus should invest time in developing relationships through frequent visits to Brazil.
 The U.S. Commercial Service encourages U.S. companies visiting Brazil to meet one-on-one with potential partners, and offers a slate of services such as our Gold Key Service (GKS), through which companies can meet with pre-screened potential clients or partners in personal meetings.
 We also lead delegations of Brazilian buyers to connect with U.S. businesses at more than 30 International Buyer Program trade shows in the U.S.